Beauty and the Beast (1946 film): Plot

 Belle's father explains the situation to his family and Avenant.
 Belle agrees to take her father's place and rides Magnificent to the castle.
 Upon meeting the Beast, Belle faints at his monstrous appearance and is carried to her room in the castle.
 Belle awakens to find a magic mirror which allows her to see anything.
-The Beast invites Belle to dinner, where he tells her that she's in equal command to him and that she will be asked every day to marry him.
+The Beast invites Belle to dinner, where he tells her that she is in equal command to him and that she will be asked every day to marry him.
 Days pass as Belle grows more accustomed to and fond of the Beast, but she continues to refuse marriage.
 Using the magic mirror, Belle sees that her father has become deathly ill.
-Belle begs for permission to visit her family, and the Beast reluctantly grants her permission to leave for a week.
-He gives Belle two magical items: a glove that can transport her wherever she wishes and a golden key that unlocks Diana's Pavilion, the source of the Beast's true riches.
+Belle begs for permission to visit her family and the Beast reluctantly grants her permission to leave for a week.
+He gives Belle two magical items; a glove that can transport her wherever she wishes and a golden key that unlocks Diana's Pavilion, the source of the Beast's true riches.
 He tells Belle that he gives her these precious items to show his trust in her, and says that if she does not return at the end of the week, he will die of grief.

 Belle uses the glove to appear in her bedridden father's room, where her visit restores him to health.
 Belle finds her family living in poverty, having never recovered from Ludovic's deal with the moneylender.
 Jealous of Belle's rich life at the castle, Adelaide and Felicie steal her golden key and devise a plan to turn Ludovic and Avenant against the Beast.
 Avenant and Ludovic devise a plan of their own to kill the Beast, and agree to aid Belle's sisters.
 To stall Belle, her sisters trick her into staying past her seven-day limit by pretending to love her.
 Belle reluctantly agrees to stay.